Summary:

 The core is made of plywood and a top layer of real wood is glued on.
 The real wood top layer can range in thickness from 1mm up to 6mm.

-The plywood which is made with phenol-formaldehyde adhesive is done offgassing by the time makes it way to the flooring company and then to you.
+The plywood could be made with phenol-formaldehyde or wood glue adhesive, it’s often done off-gassing by the time makes it way to the flooring company and then to you.

 Some who are extremely sensitive may notice that this type of flooring can have a little bit higher odor than say a solid hardwood floor.